All Episodes

 And all the while they ridicule the rest of us for not having compassion or big hearts.

-And it's just the exact opposite as I said.
+And it's just the exact opposite, as I said.

-Therefore, ladies and gentlemen, I, El Rusho, in a in addition to being a Nobel Peace Prize nominee and a national treasure.
+Therefore, ladies and gentlemen, I, El Rusho, in addition to being a Nobel Peace Prize nominee and a national treasure, I was even told recently by a caller that I am a prophet.

 Fine and dandy.